thanos-io/thanos/docs/governance.md

 All are encourage to start their own project related to Thanos.
 Thanos team is happy to link to your poject in appriopriate page e.g https://thanos.io/integrations.md/

-### How do I remove a Maintainer of Triage member?
+### How do I remove a Maintainer or Triage member?

 All members may resign by notifying the [thanos-io@googlegroups.com][team].
 If you think a team member should be removed against their will, propose this to the [thanos-io@googlegroups.com][team].
 Discussions will be held there in private.